Sustainable Travel Practices

 At Explorer X, we believe part of our mission is to guide our travelers in becoming more empathetic global citizens and stewards.
 With this in mind, a few things we prioritize when planning travel experiences for our Explorers include:

-• Choosing locally-owned properties that use eco-friendly practices such as eliminating (or reducing) single use-plastics, incorporating solar power, and growing their own herbs, fruits, and vegetables.
+– Prioritizing locally-owned properties that use eco-friendly practices such as eliminating (or reducing) single use-plastics, biodegradable shampoos/products

 We hope that our travelers see us as a resource to help our planet thrive.